cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

 New-AzResourceGroup @parameters
 ```

-You can see
+You can see the output as shown in figure 2.
  ![Image](https://github.com/cloudstk/articles/blob/master/sql-database/media/new-resource-group.jpg "icon")

 Figure 2: The creation of an Azure Resouce Group.

 3. Create an Azure SQL Server
 To create an Azure SQL Server instance, we used the following paramenters:
 ```powershell
     $Username   = "cloudstksql"
     $Password   = "pa$$w@rd1" | ConvertTo-SecureString -AsPlainText -Force